tactics-osrs/Ownership/README.md

 To run the Batch script, follow these steps:

 1. Open a command prompt with administrative privileges.
-2. Navigate to the directory where the Batch script is located.
+2. Navigate to the directory where the Batch script is located. (cd "directory location here") I.E. cd C:\Users\abcd\Desktop
 3. Run the script by typing its name and pressing Enter.
+I.E. Ownership

 ## PowerShell Version